 Effectively meet the needs of your school’s most vulnerable students.

-Throughout Massachusetts, 74 middle and high schools operate bridge programs based on the Bridge for Resilient Youth in Transition, or BRYT (pronounced “bright”), model.
+Throughout Massachusetts, 80 schools operate bridge programs based on the Bridge for Resilient Youth in Transition, or BRYT (pronounced “bright”), model.
 Why?
 Our multi-year, multi-site evaluation study indicates substantial value:

 Benefits of BRYT

 Schools that open bridge programs see benefits very quickly:

 - BRYT students show improved school performance on standardized measures including related to attendance, functioning, and academic performance.

 - 85% or more of these vulnerable students complete the year on track for graduation (while the drop-out rate for students with serious mental health challenges approaches 50% nationally).